slott56/navtools/docs/_build/html/_sources/analysis.rst.txt

 The :py:mod:`analysis` application is used to do voyage analysis.
-This can make a more useful log from manually prepared log data or tracks dumped from GPSNavX (or iNavX or OpenCPN.)
+This can make a more useful log from manually prepared log data or tracks dumped from OpenCPN (or iNavX.)
 It's helpful to add the distance run between waypoints as well as the elapsed time between waypoints.